animate-css/animate.css/README.md

 ## Contributing

 Pull requests are the way to go here.
 We only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [fades, bounces, etc]) and let us see a demo of submitted animations in a [pen](http://codepen.io).
 That **last one is important**.

+I am trying to contribute to this project.